RaspberryPiFoundation/saving-scratch/en/step_1.md

 	![screenshot](images/save.png)

-+ __If you don't have a Scratch account__, you can save a copy of your project by clicking 'Download to your computer' instead.
++ If you're using online Scratch but __don't have a Scratch account__, you can save a copy of your project by clicking 'Download to your computer' instead.